bellmann-engineering/upskilling_homework/SW_Dev_Effectiveness_III_HomeworkSolution/README.md

-This C++ code defines a simple library management system with three main classes:
+This C++ code [LibrarySystem.cpp](LibrarySystem.cpp) defines a simple library management system with three main classes:

 - The Book class represents books in the library.
 It includes attributes for the title, author, and a flag to indicate if the book is checked out.
 It provides methods for checking the book's status, checking out the book, and returning it.